jrutgeer/ROS2_assorted_docs/ROS2_core/ROS2_Logging.md

   - If found:&emsp;returns the corresponding severity,
   - Else:&emsp;returns `g_rcutils_logging_default_logger_level`</br>
   </br>
-- The 'ancestor' hierarchy is signified by logger names being separated by dots:<a id="ancestorallocation"></a>
+- The 'ancestor' hierarchy is signified by logger names being separated by dots:
    - A logger named `x` is an ancestor of `x.y`,
    - Both `x` and `x.y` are ancestors of `x.y.z`, etc.</br>
    </br>

    <span style="color:red">**To search for ancestors, a copy of 'name' is made, allocated by g_rcutils_logging_allocator --> realtime-compliant allocator mandatory**</span></br>
-_Idea for possible code change to avoid this allocation: add extra search and hash function that takes a parameter 'up_to_nth_delimiter', so instead of hashing until the end of the string (\0), the hashing is done until the specified number of occurences of `RCUTILS_LOGGING_SEPARATOR_CHAR` (i.e. '.') are encountered._
+_Idea for possible code change to avoid this allocation: add extra search and hash function that takes a parameter 'up_to_nth_delimiter', so instead of hashing until the end of the string (\0), the hashing is done until the specified number of occurences of `RCUTILS_LOGGING_SEPARATOR_CHAR` (i.e. '.') are encountered.
+This way no copy has to be made._

 </br>
 </br>